How to Improve Your EcoVadis Score (A Strategic Framework)

 Use the Scorecard as an Improvement Cycle

 EcoVadis rewards better sustainability management over time.
-With dynamic, percentile-based medals, the target can move as peers improve.
+With percentile-based medals and separate eligibility rules, the target can move as peers improve.
 Use the framework above to respond to your current scorecard and build the organisational habits needed for stronger future assessments and a more resilient business.

 About the Author